gruntwork-io/boilerplate/README.md

 See the [Hooks](#hooks) section for more info.

+**Includes**: Boilerplate can include the variables, dependencies, and hooks from another boilerplate template.
+Because order matters (for things like variable default values and hook execution), templates can be included *before* or *after* the current configuration.

+See the [Includes](#includes) section for more info.

 #### Variables

 You must provide a value for every variable defined in `boilerplate.yml`, or project generation will fail.
 There are